-Work is the stable datum14 of this society.
+Work is the stable datum of this society.
 Without something to do there is nothing for which to live.
 A man who cannot work is as good as dead and usually prefers death and works to achieve it.

 The mysteries of life are not today, with Scientology, very mysterious.
 Mystery is not a needful ingredient.
 Only the very aberrated man desires to have vast secrets held away from him.
 Scientology has slashed through many of the complexities which have been erected for men and has bared the core of these problems.
-Scientology, for the first time in man's history, can predictably raise intelligence, increase ability, bring about a return of the ability to play a game, and permits man to escape from the dwindling spiral of his own disabilities.
-Therefore, work, itself, can become a game, a pleasant and happy thing.
+Scientology for the first time in man's history can predictably raise intelligence, increase ability, bring about a return of the ability to play a game, and permit man to escape from the dwindling spiral of his own disabilities.
+Therefore work itself can become a game, a pleasant and happy thing.

 There is one thing which has been learned in Scientology which is very important to the state of mind of the workman.
 One often feels in this society that he is working for the immediate paycheck and that he does not gain for the whole society anything of any importance.
 He does not know several things.
 One of these is how few good workmen are.
+On the level of executives, it is interesting to note how precious any large company finds a man who can handle and control jobs and men.
+Such people are rare.
+All the empty space in the structure of this workaday world is at the top.